Xilinx/Vitis-AI/docsrc/source/docs/board_setup/board_setup_vck190.rst

    **For the details, please refer to** `Setting Up the Evaluation Board <https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Setting-Up-the-Evaluation-Board>`__

-2. (Optional) How to install Vitis AI for PetaLinux 2022.2.

-   There are two ways to install the dependent libraries of Vitis AI.
+2. (Optional) How to install the Vitis AI for PetaLinux 2022.2 There are two ways to install the dependent libraries of Vitis AI.

    One is to rebuild the system by configuring PetaLinux and the other is to install the Vitis-AI online via ``dnf``.